 4. Conclusion

-It can be concluded that the percentage of moringa leaf powder added was 2.5% (T1), which had the best treatment value in terms of physicochemical and sensory evaluation tests.
+It can be concluded that the percentage of moringa leaf powder added at the rate of 2.5% (T1), which had the best treatment value in terms of physicochemical and sensory evaluation tests.
 Based on the results of the study, it is recommended to use a formulation with 2.5% moringa leaf powder and to conduct further research on the drying time and shelf life of free-range chicken dendeng, then identify its nutritional content.

 COMPETING INTERESTS DISCLAIMER: